Skip to main content

 • Incremental revenue.
 Audiobook sales add a new income stream without cannibalizing your existing formats.
 Readers who already bought your ebook will often buy the audiobook too.

 • Series momentum.
-If you write series fiction - fantasy, romantasy, mystery, thrillers, romance - audiobooks keep listeners hooked between releases.
-Audio listeners have some of the highest series completion rates in publishing.
+If you write series fiction - fantasy, romantasy, mystery, thrillers, romance - audiobooks help keep listeners hooked between releases.

 • Professionalism.
 Having an audiobook signals that you take your work seriously.
 It's a credibility marker with readers, reviewers, and retail algorithms alike.